How to Get Presale Tickets with Your Credit Card

 Concertgoers

-We may receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
+We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

 How to get presale tickets with American Express

-The American Express Presales program makes it easy for American Express cardholders to find opportunities to find presale offers for eligible events.
+The American Express Experiences program makes it easy for American Express cardholders to find opportunities to find presale offers for eligible events.
 This perk is available to all Amex cardmembers and typically requires paying for tickets with your Amex card.

 For Amex card options, check out our guide on American Express credit cards.